rcdexta/react-trello/README.md

 * the prop `onDataChange` is a catch all callback that returns the entire board data when anything changes on the board.
 Micro-events like when a card is added or re-arranged should be possible too

 Check the Milestones for this project to track when the above features will be implemented.

+## Logging

+Pass environment variable `REDUX_LOGGING` as true to enable Redux logging in any environment

 ## Development